 - The pouch can be pretty stiff when new

 For use at home, a signal-blocking box is a far more practical option that looks better, too.
 This pleasant but subtle RFID box is made from soft PU leather, which gives it a classy look and is large enough to hold up to eight key fobs, which makes it ideal for home use.
 Exterior dimensions are 14.8cm (L) x 11cm (W) x 8cm (H).
-There are two other sizes available - one slightly smaller, one slightly larger.
+There is one other size available which is slightly larger.

 Pros